SukkaW/rollup-plugin-swc/README.md

 [SWC](https://swc.rs/) is an extensible Rust-based platform for the next generation of fast developer tools.
 This plugin is designed to replace `rollup-plugin-typescript2`, `@rollup/plugin-typescript`, `@rollup/plugin-babel` and `rollup-plugin-terser` for you.

-**New:** Build library for React Server Component is now supported! `'use client'` and `'use server'` directives now are handled properly, without triggering rollup warnings.
+**New:** Building library for React Server Component support is added in `0.9.0`! `'use client'` and `'use server'` directives now are handled properly, without triggering rollup warnings.
 [Start using `'use client'` and `'use server'` in your library by adding two lines in your `rollup.config.js`](#react-server-component-directives-use-client-and-use-server)

+> Since `0.9.1` the support for `'use client'` and `'use server'` has been separated into a standalone rollup plugin [`rollup-swc-preserve-directives`](https://github.com/huozhi/rollup-plugin-swc-preserve-directives), the previous `preserveUseDirective` named export is retained for the backward compatability.

 ## Comparison